tkh44/chosen/README.md

 ### Chosen Credits

-- Built by [Harvest](http://www.getharvest.com/).
+- Forked from [Harvest](http://www.getharvest.com/).
 Want to work on projects like this?
 [We’re hiring](http://www.getharvest.com/careers)!
 - Concept and development by [Patrick Filler](http://www.patrickfiller.com/)
 - Design and CSS by [Matthew Lettini](http://matthewlettini.com/)